 The order they appear, and the way symptoms progress, also varies from person to person.

 Sometimes Parkinson’s medication can cause side effects which can be mistaken as Parkinson’s symptoms.
 If you experience any problems, you should talk to your Parkinson’s nurse or specialist about adjusting your medication.

 How can I manage my Parkinson's symptoms?

 Parkinson's is a complex condition with many potential symptoms.
-Your Parkinson's is also unique to you.
-This means there will be lots of things that can help you manage your symptoms and what works for your may not work for someone else.
+Your Parkinson's is unique to you.
+This means there are lots of things that can help you manage your symptoms and what works for you may not work for someone else.